 The WMC currently employs a Director of Investigations, and full-time Health Care Investigators to conduct approximately 800 investigations a year from offices in Tumwater and Spokane.
 We receive approximately 1,800 complaints per year from multiple sources including: patients, families, friends, mandatory licensee and facility reports, pharmacy reports, malpractice payments, out of state discipline and other health care providers, to name a few.
 Each complaint is assigned a case number and reviewed by a panel of Commissioners at a weekly complaint assessment meeting.
 Complaints are either authorized for investigation or closed.
 View the investigative timeline here.

 Complaints authorized for investigation are assigned to an investigator based on the nature of the complaint, the location of the event, and investigator caseloads.
-The Medical Commission has clinically trained investigators who are assigned the more complex standard of care investigations and compliance reviews.
+The WMC has clinically trained investigators who are assigned the more complex standard of care investigations and compliance reviews.
 Clinical training, experience and knowledge are vital to the investigative process in many of the complex standard of care cases.

 Investigators review each complaint, any specific direction and review the physician’s or physician assistant’s (respondent) licensing and training history.
 The investigator gathers medical records, interviews the respondent, complainants, witnesses, and gathers any additional information or evidence relevant to the allegation.
 All information gathered is organized in a report and forwarded for Commissioner review.
 During the investigation, investigators coordinate with staff attorneys and focus on information needed to evaluate the complaint and the medical care.
 Staff attorneys also provide legal guidance throughout the process.